 If departments or organizations find it necessary to rent vehicles for approved university functions/business on a short-term basis from a rental agency in a country other than the United States, the vehicle should be rented in the name of the university.
 The rental agency may required the driver's name to be on the form, if this is the case, then write "University of Louisville / (driver's name)."

 Because of differences in insurance requirements in other countries, departments should purchase the insurance provided by the rental agency when renting a vehicle in a country other than the United States.

 Driving in Mexico and Canada

-For this policy, a field trip is defined as an activity organized by a University department for an approved University related purpose that requires use of a vehicle to provide group transportation to and/or from the field trip location.
-For any field trip driver that has not had a Motor Vehicle Record check done by the University within the past 12 months, Risk Management should be contacted at least five (5) working days prior to the field trip to have a Motor Vehicle Record check completed for all drivers.
-If a vehicle designed to transport 16 or more passengers is used, a Commercial Drivers License is required, see Section 2.
-E. below.
+For this policy, a field trip is defined as an activity organized by a university department for an approved university related purpose that requires use of a vehicle to provide group transportation to and/or from the field trip location.
+For any field trip driver that has not had a Motor Vehicle Record check done by the university within the past twelve (12) months, Risk Management should be contacted at least five (5) working days prior to the field trip to have a Motor Vehicle Record check completed for all drivers.
+If a vehicle designed to transport sixteen (16) or more passengers is used, a Commercial Drivers License is required, see details below.

 Automobile Insurance Identification Cards